14 Convincing Reasons Why Money Can’t Buy Happiness

 2. Less Time to Enjoy What You Have

-If you have tons of books, video games, Blu-Rays/DVDs, or anything else in an abundance of net worth, you will probably struggle to pick out exactly what you want to enjoy.
-There are so many options that you can’t choose.
-This is an actual, legitimate human phenomenon, too: the more options that someone has to choose from, the less likely they will be to use any of those options.
+If you have tons of books, video games, Blu-rays/DVDs, or other material goods with significant net worth, you might struggle to decide what to enjoy.
+With so many options, it becomes challenging to choose, leading to stress rather than more happiness.
+This is a real human psychology phenomenon: the more choices someone has, the less likely they are to use any of them.

 Check out our article on living stingy so you can weigh the pros and cons.